 The Casper Wave is luxurious as it is ergonomic---and yes, it's a foam mattress.
 While the price point may be higher than we'd like, there's a lot to love here.

-We love Nectar's affordability, soft but supportive mattress design, and very generous sleep trial and warranty; but it would be remiss of us to ignore bad press and transparency issues.
+We love Nectar's affordability, soft but supportive mattress design, and very generous sleep trial and warranty.
+It would be remiss of us to ignore bad press and transparency issues, though.
 Read full details.

 Very affordable, risk-free and great quality---there's little to complain about when it comes to the Endy mattress.
 Unless you are looking specifically for above average weight capacity or a little bit more of a plush feel, this may very well be your best bet.